JakeWnuk/ptt/docs/USAGE.md

         Only output items of a certain length (does not adjust for rules).
 Accepts ranges separated by '-'.
   -m int
         Minimum numerical frequency to include in output.
+  -md
+        If Markdown format should be used for output instead.
   -n int
         Maximum number of items to return in output.
   -o string